 What’s the next big thing for Instagram?

-It’s tough now to say because things change so often, but one being that now that you can buy ads on Instagram.
-Any time that you’ve been scrolling through your home page or looking through pictures, now you can see these ads pop up.
+It’s tough now to say because things change so often, but one is that now that you can buy ads on Instagram.
+Any time that you’ve been scrolling through your homepage or looking through pictures, now you can see these ads pop up.
 You can either dismiss them, or you can keep getting these ads from companies.
 That seems like one that is going to get pushed a little heavier this coming year.
 We know that Hootsuite now offers compatibility with Instagram and posting, so that’s a big one.
 I think there’s probably pros and cons with using Hootsuite.

 I know some people were opposed to it because it’s not that authentic moment that you’re capturing, that Instagram is known for.
 But when it comes to branding and marketing, it can be a successful platform to use, in the sense that you don’t have to worry about posting images throughout the day and it interrupting your day-to-day work.
 You can have those sort of images already rolling out throughout the day without having to be worried about that.
-Those would be my go-tos right now.

 Follow Angela on Instagram: @abortolusssi.